WoWoGG/TS-SAM-Source-Code/README.md

 This work is based on the research presented in the paper **TS-SAM: Fine-Tuning Segment-Anything Model for Downstream Tasks**.
 We have made reasonable assumptions for the parameters used in our code due to the lack of detailed parameter specifications in the paper.

+### Notes

+- The parameters in `TS-SAM.py` are hypothesized; adjust them based on your specific requirements.
+- Ensure all paths are set correctly in the script to avoid errors during execution.

 ---

 ## 中文